Sunday 10 October

-For instrumental players new to jazz, this six-session course will help introduce you to the language and repertoire of jazz.
+For instrumental players new to jazz, this six-session course will help introduce you the language and repertoire of jazz.
 With the help of expert tutors you’ll work through activities and play in both small and large groups, all designed to help you begin to understand the roots of jazz and how to begin playing it.

 The course is open to players of piano, guitar, bass, drum kit, brass, reed or woodwind, but numbers of rhythm section instruments (bass, drums, guitar, piano) are limited in order to balance the bands.